 The Chevrolet Colorado ZR2 is entering its third consecutive season in the Best in the Desert off-road racing series, where it is campaigned by Hall Racing’s own Chad Hall.

 Hall’s ZR2 runs in the 7300 class, which is for production-based vehicles with only certain, limited modifications.
 The truck is equipped with a prototype off-road suspension system (which GM now sells components from through the Chevrolet Accessories catalog) that features race-tuned versions of the truck’s factory DSSV dampers and heavy duty tie rods and half shafts.
-Other modifications include underbody skid plates, Crestone beadlock wheels and the exhaust snorkel from the ZR2 Bison.
+Other modifications include underbody skid plates, Crestone beadlock wheels and the air intake snorkel from the ZR2 Bison.

 Apart from the suspension modifications, Hall’s truck is otherwise completely stock, rocking the same 3.6-liter V6 engine and eight-speed automatic transmission as any Colorado ZR2 you’d find out on the road.